geoserver/geoserver/doc/en/user/source/community/geofence-server/tutorial.rst

 Restart GeoServer.

+  .. note:: Since we defined no rules yet, the default behavior of GeoFence is to deny access to all resources.

 There should now be a :guilabel:`GeoFence Server` link on the left side of the screen after logging in.
 Click on it.
 This is the configuration page of your internal GeoFence.